CARE-SM/CARE-Semantic-Model/README.md

 ## Implementation

-This repository is mainly dedicated to present the principles behind the data model and its behavior.
-To know more about hot to implement it, visit [the implementation repository](https://github.com/CARE-SM/CARE-SM-Implementation).
+This repository primarily focuses on presenting the principles behind the data model and its behavior through a theoretical description.

+For information on various workflows for implementing this data model, visit our [CARE-SM implementation repository](https://github.com/CARE-SM/CARE-SM-Implementation).

 ## Full Documentation